Become a student member today for free and be part of the RACGP community

 The RACGP Curriculum for Australian General Practice 2016 provides students, training program participants (including registrars), training providers and practicing GPs with clearly articulated outcomes and criteria that address the unique nature of Australian general practice.

-The Curriculum consists of the core skills of general practice and the variety of contexts in which GPs practice set out in an easily understood format that progresses through the learning life of the GP.
+The Curriculum consists of the core skills of general practice and the variety of contexts in which GPs practice, in a format that clearly progresses through the learning life of the GP.

-If you require further assistance in relation to the RACGP Curriculum, please call 1800 472 247 or email firstname.lastname@example.org.
+If need any assistance in relation to the RACGP Curriculum, please call 1800 472 247 or email firstname.lastname@example.org.
+If you are a subject matter expert and wish to contribute to the development of RACGP educational content, please click here to submit your details.

 The nature of competency-based education means that the outcomes and criteria outlined in the curriculum are broad